 Starts: August 31

 Combine business and culinary expertise to accelerate success.

 The admissions process is the start of a lasting relationship with ICE.
 Your admissions representative will introduce you to the personal experience the school is known for.
 His or her mission is to understand your career goals, help you select the right program to fit your needs and ensure you find a class schedule that suits your lifestyle.

 Why Choose ICE

 You know it's in you — the ambition to pursue a rewarding career in food.
 Attending culinary school is one of the best ways to begin the journey.
 ICE is ready to help you find your culinary voice.

 ICE is a hub of multiculturalism.
-We are proud to have students from over 44 countries, giving our classrooms a unique international character.
+We are proud to have students from dozens of countries, giving our classrooms a unique international character.
 New York is one of the most diverse and exciting food cities, providing international culinary students with opportunities for vibrant cultural experiences that include access to a vast array of ethnic restaurants, gourmet markets and culinary resources.
 It’s no wonder that so many international culinary students have chosen ICE as their passport to a rewarding and successful culinary career.

 The 632-hour Career Health Supportive Culinary Arts program contains four modules divided into nine courses.
 The first eight courses are composed of 108 four-hour lessons that are held on campus.
 The ninth course is an off-site externship.

 Focusing on fundamental culinary techniques and criteria for selecting quality ingredients, this plant-based course will offer an introduction to the foundation for preparing health-supportive, whole-foods cuisine.